Sciatica: Causes, Symptoms & Osteopathic Care

 Common Causes of Sciatica

-Degenerative Disc Disease: Age-related changes in the spinal discs can lead to a reduction in disc height, potentially narrowing the spaces where the nerves exit the spine.
+Degenerative Disc Disease: Age-related changes in the spinal discs can lead to a reduction in disc height, potentially narrowing the spaces where nerves exit the spine.

 Spinal Stenosis: A narrowing of the spinal canal in the lower back, which can put pressure on the nerves.